philmph/Terraform-Data-Type-Training/README.md

 # Terraform Data Types Training

-**_I will not be updating it anymore as per 28-04-2024._**
+**_I will not be updating this Repository anymore after 28-04-2024._**

-I will use this repository to showcases, uses and explains the various data types of Terraform.
+This Repository is used to showcases, uses and explain the data types of Terraform.

-All sub-folders contain a `README.md` which describes the contents of the folder.
+In sub-folders you will find the following files:

-- `README.md` explains the content of the folder.
+- `README.md` describes the contents of the folder
-- `variables.tf` shows how to define the Data Type.
-They are not used in the `main.tf` file.
+- `variables.tf` shows how a data type is defined as variable
-- `main.tf` defines Variables in a `locals` block to show basic handling of the Data Type.
+- `main.tf` shows the syntax and handling of a data type in the code

 ## Content